Television in Israel: Second channel

 In 1978 the Israeli government appointed a special committee to explore the establishment of a second channel that would not be under the IBA supervision and would be financed by advertising, however the idea of commercial television was rejected by some parties in the ruling coalition.
 On 7 October 1986, Prof. Amnon Rubinstein, the then Israeli Minister of Communications ordered the beginning of "experimental transmissions" on a second channel, claiming that unless these transmissions had started, the frequencies would have been used by TV networks in neighbouring countries.
 First transmissions were aired on UHF channel 21 from Mount Eitanim transmission tower situated on the hills west of Jerusalem.
 These transmissions, which initially included 2–3 hours of video clips every evening and broadcast from a private TV studio in Jerusalem, expanded gradually to include a full program lineup.
 At this stage the IBA was legally responsible for the channel, but in fact it saw it as an unexpected competition, tried to prevent its inauguration, and was reluctant to take responsibility for its broadcasts.
 In 1986 the Knesset started discussing the law forming the Second Israeli Broadcasting Authority, which was finally approved in 1990.
 This new body took responsibility for the second channel from this year onwards.
 From 1990 to 1993 the Second Broadcasting Authority reviewed bids from commercial companies to establish the regular commercial broadcasts of the second channel, which started on 4 November 1993.
 The second channel was officially handed to three concessionaires, starting the first commercial broadcasts in Israel, with IETV as the fourth broadcaster which was entitled, by law, for additional hours on this channel as a commercial entity.

 Multichannel services

 Pirated television broadcasts via cables became very popular in the major cities of Israel during the late 80s.
 These were usually local cable television stations broadcasting illegally from private houses to subscribers, mainly films released on video tapes.
 These local stations vanished with the introduction of regulated cable television in 1989.
 By mid-1994, some 720,000 Israeli households were hooked up to cable television.

 Satellite television was introduced to Israel in 2000.
+Digital terrestrial television started in August 2009 using the Second Authority's Idan+ platform.
+Analog television shut down in 2011.